DataWraith/notelog/src/mcp/instructions/server.md

 Use the `add_note` tool to create new notes in order to capture the user's thoughts, todos, accomplishments, etc. or summarize the conversation history.

 - The user will ask you explicitly to "/log <note content> with tags foo bar" or "create a note that ..." or 'Add a notelog: "..."'.
 - If the user does not ask you to act yourself, use the text the user provides verbatim (modulo spelling errors).
-Add a descriptive title and tags when the user does not specify them.
 - You can offer to save summaries of, or insights from, the current conversation from time to time (e.g. when a decision is reached or some task is accomplished).

 ### Title

 1. If the note is short, omit the title
 2. Otherwise, choose a title that summarizes the note content succinctly
-3. Avoid characters that are invalid in filenames (':', '?', etc.)
+3. Avoid characters that are invalid in filenames (':', '?', etc.) in the title

 ### Tags